Jump to:

 Specific secondary or associated conditions and complications

-SI pain due to isolated SI joint dysfunction or sacroiliitis is often a diagnosis of exclusion.
-Ruling out other inflammatory diseases such as ankylosing spondylitis, Reiter syndrome, psoriatic arthritis, enteropathic arthropathies, or other spondyloarthritis is necessary.
+SI pain due to isolated joint dysfunction or sacroiliitis is often a diagnosis of exclusion.
+Evaluating for other inflammatory diseases such as ankylosing spondylitis, Reiter syndrome, psoriatic arthritis, enteropathic arthropathies, or other spondyloarthropathies is necessary.
 Anatomic abnormalities such as leg length discrepancies or scoliosis, soft tissue or bone malignancies, post-surgical changes after lumbar spinal fusion surgery, or traumatic events must also be ruled out if clinical suspicion is present.

 Sacral fractures can also be a source of SI joint pain.
-Most of the time they occur due to high-impact injuries such as motor vehicle accidents.14 However, patients with metabolic or neoplastic processes, such as osteoporosis or myeloma, may be prone to sacral insufficiency fractures.14 These patients have inadequate cortical integrity at baseline and can be at higher risk of fracture from low-impact or trivial injuries such as falls.
-A high index of suspicion of fracture should remain in patients with ecchymosis, swelling or bruising at or near the sacrum.14 Sacral fractures can often be overlooked as they may be masked by concurrent injuries, but prompt diagnosis with x-ray or CT, and surgical or non-surgical treatment is indicated to prevent further deformity, loss of function, and neurologic complications.14
+Most of the time they occur due to high-impact injuries such as motor vehicle accidents.12 However, certain patient populations may be prone to sacral insufficiency fractures.
+Risk factors include osteoporosis, bone cancer, long-term corticosteroid use, local irradiation, and metabolic bone disorders.13 These patients have inadequate cortical integrity at baseline and can be at higher risk of fracture from low-impact injuries.
+A high index of suspicion of fracture should remain in patients with ecchymosis, swelling, or bruising at or near the sacrum.11 Sacral fractures can often be overlooked as they may be masked by concurrent injuries, but prompt diagnosis with the proper imaging and treatment is important.12,13

 Essentials of Assessment